simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 </pre>
 <br>
 <h2>Create An Oracle User</h2>
 We need an owner of the tables we're going to create.
+We'll create a user called BULK_LOAD.
-Log into Oracle SQLPlus to get to the SQL prompt
+To do this we need to log into Oracle SQLPlus as a privileged user (SYS or SYSTEM) to get to the SQL prompt
-<li>depending on your privileges you may be asked for a password</li>
+<li>depending on your privileges you may be asked for a password when you log in as SYS or SYSTEM</li>
-<li>You need to be sys or system to run these steps)..</li>
-<li>If you're already logged into SQLPlus as a non-system user, type "connect / as sysdba"</li>
+<li>If you're already logged into SQLPlus as a non-system user, just type "connect / as sysdba" at the SQL> prompt</li>
 <p>
 Log in to SQLPlus:
 <pre lang="sql">